w3c/wai-intro-atag/content/social-media.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page briefly introduces a standard to help you make your social media platform accessible to people with disabilities.
+This page briefly introduces a standard to help you make your social media platform accessible to creators and users with disabilities.

 {::nomarkdown}
 {% include box.html type="end" %}